worldbank/datalibweb/README.md

 ## Acknowledgements

 This program was developed by the Global-TSD unit in the Global Poverty Practice of the World Bank.
-The program was benifited significantly from the earlier developments of {cmd:datalib} in LAC TSD (by Jo?Pedro Azevedo and Raul Andres Casta??
-Aguilar), and {cmd:datalib2} in ECA TSD (by Jo?Pedro Azevedo and Cesar Cancho).
+The program was benifited significantly from the earlier developments of {cmd:datalib} in LAC TSD (by João Pedro Azevedo and Raul Andres Casta??
+Aguilar), and {cmd:datalib2} in ECA TSD (by João Pedro Azevedo and Cesar Cancho).

 We would like to thank many colleagues in various teams involving in the discussion, suggestion and testing, implemetation: ECA TSD, LAC TSD, EAP TSD, ECA IT, QuickStrike ITS, Microdata Library, all members of GPWG, regional focal points in all regions (EAP, ECA, LAC, MNA, SAR, and SSA).

 All errors and ommissions are of exclusive responsability of the authors.
 Comments and suggestions are most welcome.
 Please send an email to: {browse "mailto: datalibweb@worldbank.org":datalibweb@worldbank.org}.

 ## Authors - {cmd:datalibweb} team}
 Contributing authors:
 	- Stata front-end application: Minh Cong Nguyen, Raul Andres Casta??
-Aguilar, Jos?ontes, and Jo?Pedro Azevedo, with support from Paul Andres Corral Rodas.
+Aguilar, Jos?ontes, and João Pedro Azevedo, with support from Paul Andres Corral Rodas.
 	- Plugin, IT coordinator/support: Paul Ricci, Louis Wahsieh Elliott, Antonio Ramos-Izquierdo.
 	- SharePoint web application: Soumalya De; Ravikumar Murugaiah Samy; Intekhab Alam Sheikh, Monisha Menon, Nishant Nitin Trivedi.
-	- Overall {cmd:datalibweb} project supervision: Jo?Pedro Azevedo and Minh Cong Nguyen.
+	- Overall {cmd:datalibweb} project supervision: João Pedro Azevedo and Minh Cong Nguyen.